framenolan/ecommerce-backend/README.md

 npm i
 ```

 Additionally, you'll need to enter your mysql username and password into the '.env.EXAMPLE' file in the root folder and rename the file to '.env'.

-Then to initialize the creation of the database, run the following script:
+To initialize the creation of the database, run the following script:

 ```md
 npm run resetdb